TuckerHaydon/MediationLayerStudent/README.md

 - Create TrajectoryVetter.
 TrajectoryVetter determines if an intended trajectory are within the constraints set by StateConstraints.
 If not, rejects the trajectory.
+- Change CMake libraries from interfaces into static libraries